shane935/fulcrum-test/README.md

 2) Add tests
 3) Convert the css to scss
 4) Look at ways to simplfy storing state in the url
+5) Better UX in the drag and drop implementation